molstar/molstar/src/extensions/kinemage/README.md

 - Coloring of objects by vertex color, or by a single color for the entire list
 - Hovering over objects to see their labels (if present)
 - When there are views defined, controls are added to the right panel; when selected, they shift the view
+    - When the view is changes, the projection is set to orthographic and the background is set to black to match Kinemage's default view
 - Control panel names are based on the @pdbfile or @caption in the Kinemage file if there is one
 - Lines are split in half, with each half colored by and labeled by the nearest vertex
 - Master and submaster selections of visible objects